 The seller must pay all costs until the goods have been delivered under A2, except any costs the buyer must pay as stated in B9.

-The seller has to pay any costs involved in providing the usual proof that the goods have been delivered, so if the contract between the parties states that proof as being a bill of lading or an air waybill then the carrier’s document fee is for the seller.
+The seller has to pay any costs involved in providing the usual proof that the goods have been delivered.
+As such, if the contract between the parties states that proof must be a bill of lading or an air waybill, then the carrier’s document fee is for the seller.

 The seller pays any costs, export duties and taxes, where applicable, related to export clearance.

-If the buyer is requested by the seller to provide information or documents to assist the seller in their export formalities, then the seller must pay the buyer for these costs.
+If the seller requests the buyer to provide information or documents to assist the seller in their export formalities, then the seller must pay the buyer for these costs.

 B9 (Allocation of costs)

-The buyer must pay the seller all costs relating to the goods from when they have been delivered, other than those payable by the seller.
+Under FCA, the buyer must pay the seller all costs relating to the goods from when they have been “delivered” (other than any costs payable by the seller).

-If the seller has been requested by the buyer to provide assistance in obtaining information or documents needed for the buyer to effect carriage, import formalities, insurance and the transport document, then the buyer must reimburse the seller’s costs.
+If the buyer has requested the seller to provide assistance in obtaining information or documents needed for the buyer to effect carriage, import formalities, insurance and transport documents, then the buyer must reimburse the seller’s costs.

 Where applicable, the buyer pays any duties, taxes and other costs for transit or import clearance.

-Additionally, and provided the seller has advised that the goods have been clearly identified as the goods under the contract, the buyer pays any additional costs incurred if the buyer fails to nominate who is to take the goods from the seller or that person fails to do so.
+Additionally, provided the seller has advised that the goods have been clearly identified as the goods under the contract, the buyer pays any additional costs incurred if the buyer fails to nominate who is to take the goods from the seller or if that nominated person fails to do so.

 Download our Free Carrier (FCA) Guide

-Even though the buyer arranges its carrier or another person to take delivery of the goods, the seller must give the buyer sufficient notice that either the goods have been delivered or that the carrier or another person has failed to take delivery within the time agreed.
+Even though the buyer must arrange to take delivery of the goods under FCA, the seller must still give the buyer sufficient notice that either 1) the goods have been delivered or 2) the carrier or other assigned person has failed to take delivery within the time agreed.

 Incoterms 2020 Rules PDF